Block mounts

 $ anjuna-block-manager.sh mount --volume /home/ec2-user/enclave-data.img --directory /home/ec2-user/local-path

-You can now access the content of the volume under /home/ec2-user/local-path.
+You can now access the contents of the volume under /home/ec2-user/local-path.

-When you are done with the needed activity on the volume content, you should unmount the volume, with the following command:
+When you are done using the volume contents, you should unmount the volume with the following command:

 $ anjuna-block-manager.sh unmount --directory /home/ec2-user/local-path